 - The patent pending status only lasts for 12 months.

 - A provisional patent application does not lead to the issuance of a patent.

-You must fill out a nonprovisional application to actually get a patent reviewed and issued.
+You must fill out a nonprovisional application to get a patent reviewed and issued.

-Even though there is a waiting period to sue, patent infringement damages start to accrue from the date the patent application was submitted to the USPTO, as long as the patent issues.
-Therefore, submitting a provisional patent application as early as possible can grant you a lot of protection.
-Nobody can come along and steal your idea, even if they make significant changes.
-They still must have permission for the part of your product that they stole.
+Even though there's a waiting period to sue, patent infringement damages start to accrue from the date the patent application was submitted to the USPTO, as long as the patent issues.
+Therefore, submitting a provisional patent application as early as possible can grant you ample protection.
+Nobody can come along and steal your idea, even if he or she makes significant changes.
+They still must have permission for the part of your product they stole.
 The patent pending term carries a lot of weight.
-However, you cannot seek legal compensation for infringement until the patent issues.
+However, you can't seek legal compensation for infringement until the patent issues.

 Protecting a product when going to market is full of legal situations.
 The way you treat these situations can affect your invention and its success forever.
 Some mistakes can even prevent you from attaining a patent.
-Some of the most common mistakes made by inventors can be prevented.
+Some of the most common mistakes inventors make can be prevented.

 Frequently Asked Questions

 - Am I protected when my invention is patent pending?

 You don't have any real legal protection until your patent gets issued.
 Patent pending simply means you've filed an application for a patent.
 While you're waiting for the patent to issue, there is the danger someone can steal your product or idea and market it as his or her own.
 Luckily, you can sue for damages if your patent does come through.